DataHerb/dataherb.github.io/_articles/covid-eu-cases.md

 ### A Demo: Confirmed Cases in Germany

 The data can be directly loaded into your applications.
-Here is a simple demo using the Germany data file.
+Here is a simple demo using the data file for Germany.
 Please refer to [`/flora/covid19_eu_data/` (link to the dataset)](/flora/covid19_eu_data/) for the data files of all available countries.

 <script>
 function diff(ary) {